franciscozorrilla/metaGEM/README.md

 Congratulations, you can now start using `metaGEM`!

-Please see the [setup page](https://github.com/franciscozorrilla/metaGEM/wiki/Quickstart) in the wiki for further installation instructions.
+Please consult the [setup page](https://github.com/franciscozorrilla/metaGEM/wiki/Quickstart) in the wiki for further configuration instructions.

 ## :school_satchel: Tutorial